Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/augmented-steam](https://addons.mozilla.org/en-US/firefox/addon/augmented-steam)

-*This step will introduce to Steam more features about bundles and currency over the world*
+*This step will introduce to Steam more features about bundles and currency over the world.*

 > **18) Steam Inventory Helper:**